 1. Bathroom size and layout

 A larger, more oddly shaped space will cost more to renovate than a smaller, more traditionally shaped room.
-Oddly-shaped rooms often have plumbing and electrical systems that need to be rerouted and reconfigured, which can be tricky and costly.
+Oddly-shaped rooms often have plumbing and electrical systems that need rerouting and reconfiguration, which can be tricky and costly.
 It may also cost more because remodeling work on such a room requires more time and labor to finish the space.

 2. Materials used

 Laminate, tile, stone, and ceramic tiles contribute to a bathroom's cost.
-Whether the room is updated to look like it did when it was first constructed or completely redone with entirely new materials, the final cost will be determined by the materials used.
-Evaluating the strengths and weaknesses of the room's materials is important.
+Whether the room is updated to look like it did when it was first constructed or completely redone with new materials, the materials used will determine the final cost.
+Make sure to evaluate the strengths and weaknesses of the room's materials when remodeling.

 3. Labor and contractor costs

-The cost of labor and contractors to complete your bathroom remodel is not fixed.
+The labor and contractor costs required to complete your bathroom remodel are not fixed.
 How long it takes the pros to do the work and the materials used will contribute to the final price.
-It is important to weigh the cost of the materials against the time and labor required.
+Weigh the cost of the materials against the time and labor required.

 4. Permits and fees

-A plumbing or electrical permit will be required before any work can be done.
-If a design permit is needed, you may also be required to pay a fee for the permit.
-Additionally, if a homeowner wants to install some heating or cooling system in the remodeled room, they may also need to pay an energy-efficient HVAC unit permit fee.
+You will need a plumbing or electrical permit before remodeling work can start.
+You may also be required to pay for a design permit if needed.
+Additionally, if you want to install a heating or cooling system in the remodeled room, you may also need to pay an energy-efficient HVAC unit permit fee.
 Depending on where and how the remodel is done, you may also incur utilities and taxes.

 5. Unexpected expenses